 If Your Dog’s Behavior is Problematic

-If you’ve considered using a dog shock collar, then I think it’s a safe assumption that you are having difficulty controling your dog’s behavior.
+If you’ve considered using a dog shock collar, then I think it’s a safe assumption that you are having difficulty controlling your dog’s behavior.

-If your dog is particuarly badly behaved, nervous, anxiety, overexcited, hyper or aggressive, I strongly suggest using Doggy Dan’s dog training program called, The Dog Calming Code.
+If your dog is particularly badly behaved, nervous, anxiety, overexcited, hyper or aggressive, I strongly suggest using Doggy Dan’s dog training program called, The Dog Calming Code.
+You can read my full review here.

 The program consists of 5 simple exercises to incorporate into your dog’s daily routine.
 It’s inexpensive, easy to follow and super effective.